dimagor/socraticswirlInstructor/README.md

 ### Usage

-Once the Shiny server (s.univ.edu) runs, you can access your Socratic Swirl dashboard with any browser:
+Once the Shiny server (s.univ.edu) runs, you can access your Socraticswirl dashboard with any browser:

     http://s.univ.edu/